 Is Carrot Juice Keto-Friendly?

-In closing, while most vegetables are nutrient-rich and packed with essential vitamins, minerals, and phytonutrients, while those high in carbs like beets, squash, and should be limited on the keto diet.
+In closing, while most vegetables are nutrient-rich and packed with essential vitamins, minerals, and phytonutrients, those high in carbs like beets, squash, and should be limited on the keto diet.

 Carrots in small quantities can be enjoyed in limited quantities.
 It’s best to juice carrots with non-starchy vegetables such as spinach.